-- 11. Undergraduate Degree Plan Declaration: In order to register as a junior and become a candidate for a degree, a student must have on file in the Registrar's Office an Undergraduate Degree Plan Declaration with an attached current degree audit showing the requirements that have been met and those that need to be completed.
-(See section on "Degree Plans" in this Catalog.) - 12.
+- a) Passing of a computer competency exam on Blackboard. - b) Completion of CISM 1321, with a "C" or higher - c) Receipt of transfer credit for a course equivalent to CISM 1321. - 12.
+Major requirements are determined by the college or school in which the major resides.
+See the appropriate college or school section of this Catalog.
+However, each major must include a minimum of twelve (12) upper-level hours. - 13.
+Undergraduate Degree Plan Declaration: Once 64 semester hours have been completed and all proficiencies, a student must see his or her advisor to complete and file an Undergraduate Degree Plan with the Registrar's Office (only the Provost may provide a waiver for this requirement).
+Students who fail to follow this policy will not be considered as a candidate for a degree, nor will they be allowed to register.
+(See section on "Degree Plans" in this Catalog.) - 14.
 Application for Graduation: A student must file a graduation application at least two (2) semesters before anticipated date of graduation.
-This may not be changed after registration for the second semester of the senior year. - 13.
+This may not be changed after registration for the second semester of the senior year.
+Students need to see their advisor to begin this process. - 15.
 Full-Time Status: The recommended full-time undergraduate student load is twelve to nineteen (12-19) hours each semester.
-Students who wish to take over nineteen (19) hours must seek permission from their faculty advisors and the college deans .

-14. Smith College Requirements
+Students who wish to take over nineteen (19) hours must seek permission from their faculty advisors and the college deans. - 16.
+Smith College Requirements - A. Christianity Requirement: Christianity requirements include